nickmakaha/DH140_Nicholas/README.md

 **Data and viz of interest**

-1. Find a journal or newspaper article that relates data science to a humanities topic that you are interested in.
-  * Add a hypertext link to the article in the next cell and comment on why it interests you.
-2. Find a data visualization that you would love to know how to make with Python
-  * Include the image in the next cell too and comment on why you like it.
 [Data Science and the Humanities: A Mutually Beneficial Relationship](https://devoelmoorecenter.com/2020/11/08/data-science-and-the-humanities-a-mutually-beneficial-relationship/)

 This article serves as a good introduction into the crossing of technical and humanitarian focused individuals - it brings up interesting statistics and mentions the rise of non-technical individuals in STEM fields.